 A forbearance plan is an agreement made between a lender and the homeowner where the lender allows the homeowner to miss a couple of payments (or forgives a couple of already missed payments) and then requires the homeowner to make up the payments later – in most cases by making payment-and-a-half payments for several months in a row after the missed payments.
 The re-payment plan can be structured in several ways.

-Advantages and Disadvantages
+Advantages and Disadvantages Forbearance Plans

 The advantage of pursuing a forbearance plan is that it can avoid foreclosure and keep a homeowner in a home that they really can afford – if they can just be given time to catch up on their payments.

 The disadvantage to a forbearance plan is that most people are either not eligible for these plans, or those that are, are not able to ever catch up once the payment-and-a-half payments period begin.
 They just cannot afford the new or continued payments.

 Common Questions About Forbearance Plans

+Can anyone get a forbearance plan?
 Answer: No, in most cases the lender will have to review each homeowner’s individual circumstance to see if they are eligible.
 If you miss payments causing a hardship due to a temporary situation (such as a one-time rough spot like a temporary job loss that is now over), then you are more likely to be eligible and the program probably makes sense.
 If, however, your financial hardship is on-going (such as a loss of income that has not been replaced), a forbearance plan probably won’t be approved, and won’t do any good anyway.
 In these situations, other selling options are often better.